gstanden/orabuntu-lxc/README.md

 **Note 1**:  Linux 6 support cannot be guaranteed due to de-support of Linux 6 by Linux vendors

-**Note 2**:  SCST on Linux 6 cannot be guaranteed due to de-support by SCST
+**Note 2**:  SCST on Linux 6 cannot be guaranteed due to de-support of kernels older than 2.6 by SCST

 **Orabuntu-LXC installer does all of the following automatically**: